Ukraine in the Eurovision Song Contest 2004: Voting

 Below is a breakdown of points awarded to Ukraine and awarded by Ukraine in the semi-final and grand final of the contest.
 The nation awarded its 12 points to Serbia and Montenegro in the semi-final and the final of the contest.

+Following the release of the televoting figures by the EBU after the conclusion of the competition, it was revealed that a total of 8,138 televotes were cast in Ukraine during the two shows: 3,815 votes during the semi-final and 4,323 votes during the final.